 Just the tip of the iceberg…

-These 3 tools are the essential ones to create an onboarding, but just the essentials.
+These 3 tools are essential to creating an onboarding.

-To achieve the best user onboarding, you must also utilize tools in different categories such as user behavior, analytics, live chat, feedback, and video onboarding.
+To achieve the best user onboarding, you must also utilize tools in different categories, such as user behavior, analytics, live chat, product feedback, and video onboarding.

 Access the complete list of User Onboarding Tools here.
 (20+ tools)

-Everything we have mentioned so far was in theory, now it’s time to look how various companies practice them.
+Everything we have mentioned so far was in theory.

-I’ll go over 2 examples and to give you a sense of what a great onboarding experience in SaaS should look like.
+I’ll go over 3 good examples to give you a sense of what a great onboarding experience in SaaS should look like.

 I’m pretty sure you know what Mailchimp does.

 A small to mid-sized company can survive in terms of marketing just by using Mailchimp.

 That’s why they call the product “All-In-One Integrated Marketing Platform” after all.

 First, I just want to say I love their visuals.